Coarse assembly maps: Calculation of EOinfty

 This closed decomposition is coarsely and uniformly excisive.
 Hence we can apply excision for $F$ in the sense of Definition \ref{reffoiweffewff}.
 For $F^{\lf}$ we use Lemma \ref{eoigepggrgregegerg}.

-We use homotopy invariance in order to replace the evaluation on {$Y$} by the evaluation on the $n-1$-skeleton $X^{n-1}$ itself.
+We use homotopy invariance in order to replace the evaluation on {$Y$} by the evaluation on the $(n-1)$-skeleton $X^{n-1}$ itself.
 Furthermore, we can contract the $n$-simplices {of size $2/3$ in $Z$} to the set $C$ of their centers.
 Finally, we contract {$Y \cap Z$} to the {set $W$ of the boundaries of these simplices of size $2/3$.}

-We use invariance under coarsening (note that $F^{\lf}$ is also invariant under coarsening) in order to replace the induced coarse structures by the coarse structures induced by the intrinsic path-quasi-metric on the $n-1$-skeleton $X^{n-1}$ and on $W$ and the discrete coarse structure on the set $C$ of centers of $n$-simplices.
-Then we can apply the induction assumption to $X^{n-1}$, $W$ (which is also $n-1$-dimensional) and $C$. \end{proof}
+We use invariance under coarsening (note that $F^{\lf}$ is also invariant under coarsening {by Lemma~\ref{lem_locally_finite_invariant_coarsening}}) in order to replace the induced coarse structures by the coarse structures induced by the intrinsic path-quasi-metric on the $(n-1)$-skeleton $X^{n-1}$ and on $W$ and the discrete coarse structure on the set $C$ of centers of $n$-simplices.
+The bornology on $C$ induced from $X$ is the minimal one.